 Then it’s time too fill all the countersink holes.
-Since I was staining my desktop I used, Minwax Stainable Wood Filler.
+Because I was staining my desktop I used, Minwax Stainable Wood Filler.

-I filled it and left a little out of each hole.
+I filled the holes and even left a little out of each hole.

-I let it dry completely.
-Next came the belt sander.
+I let it dry completely and then I broke out the belt sander.

 Once we belt sanded, it was time for the hand sander.

 You can see how the belt sander was rough.
 I hand sanded for at least an hour over the whole top until it was smooth as can be!